LTUC/amman-dotnet-401d2/Curriculum/Class11/Readme.md

 ### Create an MVC Site

-In the 'Resources' folder within the class repo is an MVC Setup doc.
-Use this resource to guide you how to create a basic MVC application
+In the `Resources` folder within the class repository is an MVC Setup doc.
+Use this resource to guide you how to create a basic MVC application.